Walk 3 – Holywell Dene and Old Hartley

 The Church of Our Lady was built by the Normans, and is more than 1,000 years old.

-Harbord Terrace, named after Elizabeth Evelyn Harbord the wife of the 20th Lord Hastings, was built in the late 19th century for estate workers, the first cottage being the blacksmiths.
+Harbord Terrace, named after Elizabeth Evelyn Harbord the wife of the 20th Lord Hastings, was built in the late 19th century for estate workers; the first cottage was a smithy.

-Go through the gate and turn left on to the footpath.
-After a short distance on the opposite side of Dene was the site of the Hartley Engine House, birthplace in 1756 of William Carr, the 'Hartley Samson'.
+Go through the gate and turn left on to the bridleway.
+After a short distance on the opposite side of the dene was the site of the Hartley Engine House, birthplace in 1756 of Willie Carr, the 'Hartley Samson'.
 Walk past Hartley West Farm on your left.
-At the fork in the path take the left-hand path passing the ruined fragment of Hartley Mill and continue down hill to a lower path and turn left.
-At the next fork either go left then through a gate and turn right down the farm road, or go right through the squeeze stile across a grassy area then over a stile and turn right onto the same farm road.
+Stay on the main path.
+In the vegetation to the left is a fragment of wall, part of Hartley Mill.
+When you reach the lower path bear left and ignore the first path to the right.
+At the fork in the path, either go left then through the gate and turn right down the farm road, or go right down the steps, through the squeeze style to walk beside the burn and across a grassy area to the stile on the same farm road.
 Cross the stone bridge and follow the tarmac road to reach Hartley Lane.
 Turn left and follow the road passing, on your right, the remains of the bridge abutments of the 1914 railway line (never used) from Monkseaton to Seaton Sluice, to reach the roundabout on the main road.

-To continue on this walk turn left and walk along the cliff-top footpath towards Seaton Sluice.
-Follow the path around Crag Point and turn right on joining Collywell Bay Road.
-On your right is an isolated sandstone pinnacle known as Charlie’s Garden, named after the person who cultivated the top of it before the sea finally eroded the rocks between it and the mainland.
+Turn left along the cliff-top footpath with the sea to your right.
+Just past the caravan site notice Fort House.
+Walk around Crag Point and arc right on to the cliff top path.
+In the bay is a sandstone pinnacle known as Charlie's Garden.
+It is named after the man who cultivated the top before the sea eroded the rocks joining it to the land.
 It is not a sea stack but the result of 19th-century quarrying.
 Turn right along Collywell Bay Road and when the road curves left go straight on along West Terrace with the First World War Memorial Garden on your left; in there are a war memorial and toilets.
 At the end of West Terrace is the 18th-century Kings Arms pub.
-Opposite find the iron pivot of an earlier swivelling footbridge which spanned The Cut, the pivot is actually set onto the base of the Harbour Master’s shelter.
+Opposite it find the iron pivot of an earlier swivelling footbridge which spanned The Cut; the pivot is set onto the base of the Harbour Master’s shelter.

-Proceed along the side of the harbour, turn right and cross the small iron bridge.
-Then turn left and down the short flight of steps to pass under the road bridge and continue half right to reach the street of bungalows (Seaburn Grove), bear right in front of the bungalows.
+Walk along the side of the harbour, turn to cross the small metal bridge.
+Then turn left and down a short flight of steps to pass under the road bridge and continue half right to reach the bungalows on Seaburn Grove.
+Bear right in front of the bungalows.